 Chill out in City Park

 Thought Central Park in NYC was big?
 Wait until you catch a glimpse of City Park.
 Stretching three miles long and one mile wide, the park is New Orleans’s finest green space.
 City Park is the perfect place to grab an afternoon of relaxation after a half-day of sightseeing.
 (Or after a night of sipping Sazaracs.)

 Wandering its meandering trails could take the better part of a day in New Orleans.
 Besides its walking paths, the park is home to the New Orleans Art Museum.
 Art lovers should save some time to pop in to check out its eclectic collection of African, Asian, and Native American art.

 Revel in the nightlife of Bourbon Street

 While it won’t be to everyone’s taste, you can’t leave New Orleans without a night on Bourbon Street.
 Whether it’ll be a short or long night, we’ll leave that up to you.
 (No judgment, either way.)

 Bourbon Street embodies the raucous spirit of New Orleans.
 Even if you don’t want to duck into its bars, it’s at least worth a quick walk as its evening action heats up.
 The area is also home to some of the finest restaurants in New Orleans, including the upscale Galatoire’s Restaurant.

 Where to stay in New Orleans

 For first-time travelers, the city center is the best area to stay in New Orleans.
 Narrow your accommodation search to the French Quarter, Marigny, Bywater, and Garden District.
 These neighborhoods offer the city’s best selection of hotels.

 Dabble in the city’s French charm at this lovely hotel.
 You’ll love escaping the buzz of NOLA in the hotel’s quiet private courtyard.
 The hotel also features both a wine bar and a speakeasy-style cocktail lounge.

-Set in 19th-century townhouse, this historic hotel shines with old-world charm.
+Set in a 19th-century townhouse, this historic hotel shines with old-world charm.
 The suites here come fully equipped for a self-catering stay in New Orleans.